Cave of Drogarati

 According to speleologists, Drogarati cave is over 100 million years old.
 Keeping that in mind and looking at the impressive formations, you can try and figure out how old they are: they grow approximately 1 cm in 100 years.

 Speleologists found an extension of the cave which is not approachable.
 But it is believed that there is a connection to several other caves in the area.

 Entering the cave you see a natural platform below, overlooking the main chamber from above.
 It is called the Royal Balcony.
 In the past the large main chamber, called Chamber of Exaltion, was used for concerts from time to time as the cave’s acoustics are fantastic.
 So, don’t be shy and just try it; sing anything and feel like an opera singer.

-The last event took place in 2014 when the cruise ship MS Deutschland with the Bavarian Philharmonic Orchestra on board docked at Argostoli port and held a concert in the Drogarati cave.
+The last event took place in 2014 when the cruise ship MS Deutschland with the Bavarian Philharmonic Orchestra on board docked at Argostoli port.
+They held an unforgettable concert in the Drogarati cave.